elliott-wen/vrhook/index.md

 ```

-## Game Gallery

-## Access to dataset and tools
+## Access to Dataset and Tools

-To acquire the dataset, please send an email to info@ahlab.org
+To acquire the dataset, please send an email to info@ahlab.org.

 ## License & Copyright

+To be Added.

 ## Publication
 1. E. Wen, Nanayakkara, S., Yao, R., and Lim, J. VRhook: A Data Collection Tool for VR Motion Sickness Research.
 The ACM Symposium on User Interface Software and Technology 2022.